serilog-contrib/serilog-sinks-elasticsearch/README.md

 ### A note about Kibana
 In order to avoid a potentially deeply nested JSON structure for exceptions with inner exceptions, by default the logged exception and it's inner exception is logged as an array of exceptions in the field `exceptions`.
+Use the 'Depth' field to traverse the inner exceptions flow.

 However, not all features in Kibana work just as well with JSON arrays - for instance, including exception fields on dashboards and visualizations.
 Therefore, we provide an alternative formatter,  `ExceptionAsJsonObjectFormatter`, which will serialize the exception into the `exception` field as an object with nested `InnerException` properties.
 This was also the default behaviour of the sink before version 2.